 - A Simple Model of Agile Software Processes, or Extreme Programming Annealed (2005)

-- An essay for OOPSLA that points out a simple, useful structure that underlies the apparently haphazard practices of Extreme Programming (and other agile methods).
+- A peer-reviewed paper for the essays track at OOPSLA/Onward! that points out a simple, useful structure that underlies the apparently haphazard practices of Extreme Programming (and other agile methods).

 - Clojure Templating Libraries: Fleet and Enlive (2010)